- All products are added to your cart.

 GREAT LAKES SURF FORECASTING

 First things first: want to go really deep into Great Lakes wave forecasting?
-Scroll to the bottom of this page for the nearly two-hour live webinar we did in October 2017.
+Scroll to the bottom of this page for the live webinar we did in October 2018.

 While predicting waves on most ocean coasts has become a science of its own, with countless surf reports, surf-specific web cams, and detailed forecasts, surf forecasting in the Great Lakes is in its relative infancy.
 To put it bluntly; you have to work at it.
 Fortunately, there are now numerous resources available, mostly via the World Wide Web.
 Read on for a look into surf forecasting on the Great Lakes.